dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 I did a bit of testing and found a few things:

 - You can nest an IF inside an IF
-  - So we can check for correct answer first, then check incorrects for null
+  - So we can check for correct answer first
+  - Then check incorrect answers for null
-- You can't use = NULL as it represents and unknown value
+- You can't use 'check = NULL' as null represents an unknown value
-  - Use IS NULL
+  - You can use 'IS NULL'

 ```SQL
 SELECT id,